 The Staff Band of the Norwegian Armed Forces is, with its 39 permanent musicians, Norway’s largest professional wind orchestra.
 The band was established in 1818 (then 2nd Brigades Band) and has since been the musical representatives of the Norwegian Armed Forces performing regularly for royal occasions and on tours abroad.

-- Aztec Dances
+- Aztec Dances (recorder/flute and piano)

 - String Quartet